danilosierrac/gilbert-index/_posts/2017-06-12-net-worth-thinkers.md

 Income is important only if you’re Saving it and Not Going into Debt.
 And a High Income is useless if you don’t know how much [money you need to retire](https://www.gilbertindex.com/25-times-rule-of-thumb/), meaning you don’t know what Net Worth you need to never work again.

 Income Thinking is also self-limiting because it presupposes you must earn an "Income," something Net Worth Thinkers know isn't true.
 The game is Financial Freedom and in this game you need money.
 And that money doesn't have to come from an Income or Salary as traditionally envisioned.
-You can earn money from multiple sources all at once: a side project, a job, a source of passive income, dividends and interest, and on.
+You can earn money from multiple sources: a side project, a job, a source of passive income, dividends and interest, and on.
 This is an entrepreneurial mindset, and a state of mind Net Worth Thinking puts you in.

 The bottom line: if you become a Net Worth Thinker, you put yourself in better position to reach Financial Freedom.